 People like to be proud of themselves and to prove their status.
 Levels or ratings are the digital equivalent of a rank in the army or a title on a business card.
 Of course, earned statuses deserve to be highlighted.

 In Twitter your status is emphasized by the number of followers you have, in Facebook the number of likes or subscribers to your page.
-LinkedIn has a profile strength and connections.
+LinkedIn platform has a profile strength and connections.
 The profile strength is designed to encourage LinkedIn users to add as much self-curated data as possible.
 You achieve ‘All Star' status by completing all sections of your Profile and by having recommendations, connections and endorsements.
 More on that here.

 Levels, user ratings, or statuses – no matter what you call them, they can drive user engagement and provide opportunities for monetization.